 Related Topics (Ads):

 Surprisingly, lots of people still start businesses without websites.
 Only 45 percent of small businesses in the United States had a website in 2013, according to a survey by Google and research company Ipsos [source: Tsukayama and Halzack].
 We’re pretty shocked by this statistic, but it is somewhat understandable.
-The thought of creating a website can be intimidating.
+The thought of creating a website can be intimidating even with so many online business resources.
 So many small business owners wear many hats at once — accountant, receptionist, buyer, salesperson — and adding “webmaster” to that list might sound like more trouble than it’s worth.
 What if your business falls to pieces because you have to spend so much time maintaining the website?

 We’re here to allay your fears.
 None of those concerns are scarier than your business failing because you didn’t take the leap into the modern age.
 It’s the 21st century, people: Ignore the Internet at your peril.
 In this article we’ll give you 10 reasons to build a website.